LeoH10462/Sephora/README.md

    To improve the model's generalization capabilities and address overfitting, we plan to explore regularization techniques such as **Ridge and Lasso Regression** will be applied to penalize large coefficients, thereby preventing overfitting and encouraging simpler models that generalize better.

-   Polynomial Regression: Considering the non-linear pattern observed in the residual plot, incorporating a polynomial regression model may help capture more complex relationships between the features and the target variable.
+   **Polynomial Regression**: Considering the non-linear pattern observed in the residual plot, incorporating a polynomial regression model may help capture more complex relationships between the features and the target variable.

-   Tree-based Models (Decision Tree): Since our current model might be missing non-linear relationships, using a tree-based model can provide better performance in capturing complex patterns without making strong parametric assumptions.
+   **Tree-based Models (Decision Tree)**: Since our current model might be missing non-linear relationships, using a tree-based model can provide better performance in capturing complex patterns without making strong parametric assumptions.

-   Support Vector Machines (SVMs): For a more refined approach, SVMs with different kernel functions could also be explored.
+   **Support Vector Machines (SVMs)**: For a more refined approach, SVMs with different kernel functions could also be explored.
 Like price and satisfied is non-linear and complex, an SVM with an RBF kernel could be a good choice.
 This would allow the model to draw non-linear boundaries in the feature space to better classify satisfied outcomes.

 3. **Graphical Analysis**
    The following plots were used to analyze model performance: